eclipse-theia/theia-website/src/docs/theia_coder.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1XcsPPedIXA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-### "Next" Mode Variants
+### "Next" Mode Variant

-Both Edit Mode and Agent Mode offer "Next" variants — improved versions that contain the latest enhancements being validated in practice.
-These versions often include refinements to the agent's behavior, better error handling, or improved prompts that have not yet been promoted to the default modes.
+Agent Mode offers a "Next" variant — an improved version that contains the latest enhancements being validated in practice.
+These versions often include refinements to the agent's behavior, better error handling, or improved prompts that have not yet been promoted to the default mode.

-If you want to use the latest and greatest version of Theia Coder, we recommend selecting "Edit Mode (Next)" or "Agent Mode (Next)" from the mode selector.
-Once these improvements have been sufficiently validated through real-world usage, they will be incorporated into the standard modes.
+If you want to use the latest and greatest version of Theia Coder in Agent Mode, we recommend selecting "Agent Mode (Next)" from the mode selector.
+Once these improvements have been sufficiently validated through real-world usage, they will be incorporated into the standard mode.

 ### Activating Agent Mode

 You can activate Agent Mode in two ways:

 **Using the Mode Selector (recommended):**
-1. In the chat input area, click the mode dropdown and select "Agent Mode" or "Agent Mode (Next)"
+1. In the chat input area, click the mode dropdown and select "Agent Mode" or "Agent Mode (Next)" for the latest improvements
 2. Alternatively, press `Shift+Tab` to cycle through available modes

 **Using the AI Configuration View:**